RestartB/titanium/Privacy.md

 Unless otherwise specified in feature-specific sections, we retain data only for as long as necessary to provide our bot's services.
 When data is no longer needed, it is deleted from our server.

 ## Bot Usage Collection
-When you run a Titanium command, we collect the following information:
+When you run a Titanium slash command, use a Titanium context menu item or load results from autocorrect in Titanium slash commands, we collect the following information:
 - Command used
 - Time the command was ran at
 - User that ran the command